dlang-tour/english/basics/alias-strings.md

     import std.uni : byGrapheme;
     writeln(s.byGrapheme.walkLength); // 1

-Here the actual array length of `s` is 3, because it contains 3 code units:
+Here the actual array length of `s` is 3, because it contains 3 code units (i.e., 3 bytes):
 `0x41`, `0x03` and `0x08`.
-Those latter two define a single code point (combining diacritics character) and [`walkLength`](https://dlang.org/library/std/range/primitives/walk_length.html) (standard library function to calculate arbitrary range length) counts two code points total.
-Finally, `byGrapheme` performs rather expensive calculations to recognize that these two code points combine into a single displayed character.
+The string itself consists of an `A` character followed by a combining diacritics character, each of which is represented by a Unicode code point.
+Hence, the [`walkLength`](https://dlang.org/library/std/range/primitives/walk_length.html) (standard library function to calculate arbitrary range length) counts two code points in total.
+Finally, the `byGrapheme` function performs rather expensive calculations to recognize that these two code points combine into a single displayed character.

-Correct processing of Unicode can be very complicated, but most of the time, D developers can simply consider `string` variables as magical byte arrays and rely on standard library algorithms to do the right job.
+Correct processing of Unicode can be very complicated, but most of the time, D developers can simply consider `string` variables as rather special byte arrays and rely on standard library algorithms to do the right things.
-If by element (code unit) iteration is desired, one can use [`byCodeUnit`](http://dlang.org/phobos/std_utf.html#.byCodeUnit).
+If by element (code unit) iteration is desired, you can use [`byCodeUnit`](http://dlang.org/phobos/std_utf.html#.byCodeUnit).

 Auto-decoding in D is explained in more detail